sujatann/M3_G20/1.Remote_Keyless_Entry/5.Report/README.md

 | 02 |  Status of Door UNLOCK |All led's are turned on|All led's are turned on| Pass |
 | 03 |  Status of ACTIVATION/DEACTIVATION of the the alarm |All led's are turned off in clock wise direction|All led's are turned off in clock wise direction| Pass |
 | 04 |  APPROACH LIGHT status | All led's are turned on in anti-clockwise direction|All led's are turned on in anti-clockwise direction| Pass |

+## APPLICATIONS of remote keyless entry.
+Used in various fields such as;
+1. Automobiles.
+2. Audio and Broadcast.
+3. Automotive.
+4. Communications.
+5. Computing.
+6. Horticulture.
+7. Industrial.
+8. Instrumentation.
+9. Medical.